 As Big Little Lies presses on, it's become clear that that was always the intention: to show women as they are, flaws and all.
 The murder is just white noise.

 Perhaps appropriately, the series has its own set of shortcomings.
-The cast, though impeccable, is largely white, and its experiences — with the exception of Jane — are stuck squarely in the high income brackets of the upper crust.
+The cast, though impeccable, is largely white, and its experiences — with the exception of Jane — are all impossibly rich.
 But it delivers an emphatic exploration of the extraordinarily affluent that makes their lives seem more familiar, softening the tinted windows and gated neighborhoods that typically separate them from the rest of society.
 Only three episodes in — long before its big reveal — Big Little Lies is already less about its flickering crime scenes and more about the women we're getting to know in between.